chansey97/parsing-rkt/README.md

 # parsing-rkt
-An backtracking parser combinator for Racket
+A backtracking parser combinator for Racket